 - I would LOVE to hear YOUR favorite mathematics, education, or inspirational quote.
 Please share in the Comments section below!

-Never Ending Math Problem photo (above) by Danny via Flickr (CC BY 2.0).
-This post is part of the #MTBoS #MtbosBlogsplosion blogging challenge.
+CREDITS: Never Ending Math Problem photo (above) by Danny via Flickr (CC BY 2.0).

 7 thoughts on “Math Inspirations: Why Study Mathematics?”

 This list I found titled “Life Skills Learned In Math Class”